Which Minecraft Edition Is Best?

 It supports Mods:

 If you are wanting to use Mods in Minecraft to add more content and fun things to do in the game.
+There is a large community in Minecraft that revolves around Modding.
+Unlike the Bedrock Edition, Java has better support for mods, which makes the community widely bigger and active.

-Though, recently Bedrock Edition has added a way to include third-party content to the Bedrock Edition called “Data packs” or “Adds-on” to have a way for Modders to add in content in the game but compared to Mods, they are entirely limited, or rather harder to what Mods could achieve easily and how much it could alter the game.
+Though, recently Bedrock Edition has added a way to include third-party content to the Bedrock Edition called “Data packs” or “Adds-on” to have a way for Modders to add content in the game but compared to Mods, they are entirely limited, or rather harder to what Mods could achieve easily and how much it could alter the game.

 So, if you’re wanting to play the game with Mods later on, Java Edition is 100% for you to cater to that interest.
+As there are far better mods to choose from.

 Community:

-Since Minecraft has been out for ages, it’s expected that the most experience and long-time players of Minecraft are playing in Java because it is more familiar for the players or creators.
+Since Minecraft has been out for ages, it’s expected that the most experienced and long-time players of Minecraft are playing in Java because it is more familiar for the players or creators.
+So, the media attention and community support are just as big as Bedrock Edition.

 Cons: